 3.1.2 make and distribute copies of Training Materials as may be required for Educational Purposes in accordance with this Agreement;

 3.1.3 allow Authorized Users, for Educational Purposes only to:

 (a) access Digital Theatre Plus via Secure Authentication in order to search, retrieve, display and view the Licensed Material as permitted by Digital Theatre Plus for their own personal consumption;

 (b) download and print one copy of the Training Materials for their own personal use;

-(c) incorporate the Training Materials or any part thereof into teaching materials used in the course of instruction of students, provided that any copies in electronic form are hosted on a Secure Network, and all copyright and other proprietary notices for such Training Materials are retained in such teaching materials;
+(c) incorporate the Training Materials or any part thereof into teaching materials used in the course of instruction of students, provided that any copies in electronic form are hosted securely and only accessible by Authorized Users, and all copyright and other proprietary notices for such Training Materials are retained in such teaching materials;

 (d) incorporate Training Materials into printed or electronic form in assignments and portfolios, theses and in dissertations (the “Academic Works”), and to make reproductions of the Academic Works for personal use and library deposit; and

 3.2 Nothing in this section shall be construed as granting any rights in or to the Licensed Work other than as expressly provided in this section.

 4.1 Except and solely to the extent such restriction is impermissible under applicable law, and except as expressly permitted in this Agreement, the Institution and Authorized Users may not:

 4.1.1 sell, resell, loan, hire or otherwise transfer access to Digital Theatre Plus or any of the Licensed Material, including, by way of example, via a paid screening of Licensed Material;